Master's Degree in Chemistry

 Theoretical Chemistry and Modeling

 Theoretical chemistry and molecular modeling are playing an increasingly important role in chemistry, biochemistry, physics, and materials science.
-This branch of chemistry provides conceptual tools, qualitative models, and quantitative data that enable theoretical chemists to contribute to the development of innovative, custom-designed chemical systems.
+This branch of chemistry provides conceptual tools, qualitative models, and quantitative data that enable theoretical chemists to contribute to the development of innovative and customized chemical systems.

 Flavor and Fragrance Engineering

-This program is a two-year professional degree program, divided into four semesters, offered in partnership with industry to train high-level chemists specializing in the flavors and fragrances sector, which offers strong employment prospects.
-The program is open to apprenticeship students starting in the first year of the master’s program, as well as to students pursuing a dual degree with the IAE.
+This program is a two-year professional degree program, divided into four semesters, offered in partnership with the industrial sector to train high-level chemists specializing in the flavors and fragrances industry, where there is strong hiring potential.
+The program is open to apprenticeships starting in the first year of the master’s program (M1), as well as to a dual degree program with the IAE.

 Cosmetic Engineering

 The goal of this program is to train future engineers specializing in scientific fields relevant to research and development in the cosmetics and wellness industries.
 The program is offered as a full-time degree program with a 5- to 6-month internship each year, as well as through a work-study program.
-Admission is selective.
+Admission is subject to a selection process.

 This materials science program is part of international partnerships between partner universities, industry, and research centers.
 The program awards 120 ECTS credits, and courses are taught in English.
-It focuses on R&D for functional materials in the fields of energy storage and conversion, catalysis, and thin films.
-It enables industrial partners to access state-of-the-art characterization using advanced instruments (neutron and synchrotron radiation).
+It focuses on R&D in functional materials for energy storage and conversion, catalysis, and thin films.
+It provides industrial partners with access to state-of-the-art characterization using major research facilities (neutron and synchrotron radiation).

 Membrane Engineering for Sustainable Development